Adnuntius/documentation/adnuntius-advertising/requesting-ads/conversion.md

 ### Javascript request

-Javascript conversions work best when third-party cookies are enabled, but they also work if the Adnuntius javascript is included on the landing page for the advertisement and the conversion occurs from that same page domain.

 For javascript conversions, the Adnuntius script (see below) should be included on the landing page for the conversion tracking advertisement.
 Typically you would include this in the `<head>` section of the page, but you can place it anywhere within the HTML.

 ```html
 <script src="https://cdn.adnuntius.com/adn.js"></script>
 ```

+Note: If the Adnuntius script is **not** included on the landing page, the conversion tracking will only work for users that have *third-party cookies enabled*.

 The most simple javascript conversion is shown below.
 This will automatically record the conversion to the most recent impression coming from a conversion tracking line-item for the advertiser.